 +ARTS3300 Art for the Elementary Schools 3 s.h.

 Development of knowledge and skills to plan, organize, and facilitate meaningful art curricula for elementary art students, with attention to lesson preparation, child artistic development, material discovery and integration with other subjects.
-Prerequisite: Junior standing.
+Prerequisite: admittance into Teacher Education, unless part of an approved Liberal Studies Program, junior standing.
 Goal 2A

 ARTS3620 Illustration and Imaging 3 s.h.

 Exploration into image making and visual story telling with an emphasis in illustration, blending digital and traditional technology.
-Prerequisites: ARTS1100 and ARTS1710.
+Prerequisites: ARTS1100 and ARTS1710 or ARTS1720.
 Goal 2A

 ARTS3630 Systems in Design 3 s.h.